 Pacific Northwest Search and Rescue (PNWSAR) is an all-volunteer, non-profit 501(c)(3) search and rescue team.
-We currently have more than 100 volunteers dedicated to helping people lost or injured out of doors.
-The people who make up our search and rescue team come from all walks of life, but we do share one common interest: helping people that are lost or injured out of doors.
+We currently have over 100 volunteers of all backgrounds sharing a common goal: dedication to helping people lost or injured out of doors.

 PNWSAR team members live throughout the Willamette Valley in Oregon.
 We are firefighters, business and high-tech professionals, police officers, retirees, medical professionals, construction workers, and more.
-Our team is highly skilled in ground-based search and rescue techniques, dedicating at least one weekend a month to training, and countless hours each year on actual searches.
+Our team is highly skilled in land-based search and rescue techniques, dedicating at least one weekend a month to field training, and thousands of volunteer hours each year on live missions.

-We provide highly trained field operations and ground support teams for search and rescue.
-We also provide a rope support team, mountain bike team, and trail running team that are deployed whenever appropriate.
-In addition, we provide support for command post operations, educational/safety booths at local events, and assistance during declared disasters, floods, etc.
+We provide highly trained field operations and base support teams for search and rescue.
+We also maintain a rope support team, embedded drone team, mountain bike team, and trail running team that are deployed whenever needed.
+In addition, we provide support for command post operations, wilderness safety booths at local events, and educational sessions for local community groups.

 Our core skills revolve around ground search operations.
 We focus our training on the development and maintenance of outdoor search and survival skills above and below the timberline.
 In short, we are ground pounders.
-A ground pounder is someone who dares to go into the depths of the Pacific Northwest's woods, battling the challenging terrain only the Northwest can provide, while searching for or evacuating people who are lost or injured.
+A ground pounder is someone who dares to go into the depths of the Pacific Northwest's woods, battling the challenging terrain, weather, and vegetation only the Northwest can provide, while searching for or evacuating people who are lost or injured.

 That depends on the type of mission it is.
 We have two basic types of search and rescue scenarios.

-The first type of search, called a pack out, is when we know where the person is and they need our assistance because of illness or injury.
+The first type of search, called a pack out, is when we know where the person is and they need our assistance because of serious illness or injury.
 When we get a pack out call, we pack in first aid equipment, a Stokes or Sked litter for transport, and items needed to make the sick or injured person comfortable and safe (dry clothes and blankets, warm drinks and food, etc.).
-We send a hasty team and medical personnel in to the person's location, administer any necessary first aid, pack them up and bring them out.
+We send a hasty team and medical personnel in to the person's location, administer any necessary first aid, pack them safely into the evacuation litter, and bring them out.
 This is for serious illness or injury only.

-While many people think search and rescue is just about happy endings, sometimes the outcome is not so pleasant.
-We occasionally find and recover deceased people and other times are called to recover a deceased person that is in a known location.
-In addition, we do evidence searches that can involve unpleasant things.
+While many people think search and rescue is just about happy reunions, sometimes the outcome is not so jubilant.
+We occasionally find and recover deceased people, and at times we are called to recover a deceased person who has died by suicide.
+In addition, we perform evidence searches that can involve unsettling experiences.
 We do not participate in searches for escaped criminals or known dangerous persons.
-See the Join Us page for more information on things you should know before joining any Search and Rescue team.
+See our Join Us page for more information on things you should know before joining any search and rescue team.

 We conduct night searches as well as day searches.
+Temperatures drop at night and lost people caught unprepared can be more vulnerable.
 Our hope is that the missing person is not on the move at night, making it easier for us to find them.
-A moving target can be very difficult to locate.
+A moving target can be more difficult to locate.

 We work closely with the authorities and other search teams to maximize the effectiveness of our searches.
 This includes working with police, trackers, canines, horses, high-angle teams, airplanes, helicopters (military & civilian), Forest Service personnel, and others.

-We require a $40.00 non-refundable application process fee when you decide to apply for membership.
-Upon acceptance into the group as a trainee, a uniform shirt will be provided.
+We require a $40.00 non-refundable application fee when you decide to apply for membership.
+Upon acceptance onto the team as a Trainee member, this fee covers your first uniform shirt.

 You are responsible for providing your own equipment, fuel, and food on search missions.
-Certain team equipment such as radios, avalanche tranceivers, snow shoes, and personal floatation devices are available during searches or training exercises for those that do not have their own.
+Check our our Join Us page for our required personal equipment list.
+Some team equipment such as radios, GPS units, avalanche tranceivers, snow shoes, and personal floatation devices are available during searches or training exercises for those that do not have their own.